kahalagan00/kahalagan00/README.md

 * 🎨 I’m currently learning and focusing on Full-Stack Web Development.
 * 👯 I’m looking to collaborate on Web Applications with a large user base.
 * 💬 Ask me about what I'm currently working on and what I'm interested in.
-* 🤸🏻 My hobbies are Calisthenics, Learning Spanish, and playing Video Games.
+* 🤸🏻 My hobbies are learning Spanish, and playing Video Games.
 * 📫 My email: joshmarinho11@gmail.com

 ### Languages & Technical Skills 🖥️